Tawasta/website/website_unread_messages/README.rst

 =======================

 Adds unread messages feature to website.
-Notifications are enabled by default, but can be disabled through system parameters (1 = enabled, 0 = disabled).
+Notifications are enabled by default, but can be disabled under website settings (Website > Configuration > Settings).
+The configuration is located below "Website messages" -heading.

 Installation
 ============